Is Someone You Know Wondering “Who” FICA Is?Reading Time: 2 Minutes

 The equivalent law for self-employed workers is the “Self-Employment Contributions Act,” or SECA.
 If you’re self-employed, you pay both worker and employer contributions toward Social Security and Medicare.
 The employer share counts as a deductible business expense.

 We make it easy to get estimates of your future retirement, survivors, and disability benefits.
-By creating a my Social Security account, workers have 24-hour access to their personalized Social Security Statement.
+By creating a personal my Social Security account, workers have 24-hour access to their personalized Social Security Statement.
 Besides showing your future benefits, the Statement lets you check to be sure the earnings information we have for you is correct.

 Create your account to take advantage of this invaluable financial planning tool.
 It’s free, fast, and secure!
 If there’s someone in your life who may be wondering who FICA is, let them know too.